Eligibility and FAQs

 WHAT ARTISTIC DISCIPLINES ARE ELIGIBLE:

-Only artists working in visual arts, film/video/electronic/digital arts or choreography may apply to this program.
-The applicant must be the maker of the creative work (television producers, television/film performers and crew members, dance performers, et al are not eligible).
+Only artists creating work in visual arts, film/video/electronic/digital arts or choreography may apply to this program.
+The applicant must be the maker of the creative work (assistant producers, television producers, television/film performers and crew members, dance performers, et al are not eligible).

 Visual and film/video/electronic/digital arts which are intended for commercial or mass production, or are work-for-hire projects, are not eligible.
 Eligible disciplines are defined as: